ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 * Some of the important criteria (a5,a8,b7,b7n) conflict with maintaining 100% back-compat (c3,c3n,c4,c4n). **I think we should esteem (a,b) higher** since they are mainstream scenarios; the back-compat ones are niche.
 * A useful scenario (b2) is to add an overload which differs only in return type.
 This is currently disallowed in C#. **I think we should add a new modreq `hidden void f()`** with the meaning that this method is emitted in IL and is allowed to differ only in return-type (to maintain binary compatibility) but will never be seen by the C# compiler.
 However, this issue is orthogonal.
 * An user-defined implicit conversion from `ValueTask` to `Task` is needed for (b7,b7n) APIs to offer both `Func<Task>` and `Func<ValueTask>` overloads and prefer the more efficient `ValueTask`; an implicit conversion in the reverse direction will break this scenario and also the important (a5) of allowing a method to accept both sync and async lambdas.
 * There are some niche cases of digging in to prefer one mediocre candidate over another mediocre candidate.
-It's not worth adding rules for these cases: having betterness dig into tasklikes as well as task brings a tiny benefit (a7), and aving async lambdas prefer task over other tasklies brings a tiny benefit (c2)
+It's not worth adding rules for these cases: having betterness dig into tasklikes as well as task brings a tiny benefit (a7), and having async lambdas prefer task over other tasklies brings a tiny benefit (c2)

+For sake of this table, I've added another option "0" which is to use overload resolution exactly as-is, without even the tasklike tweak to the "exact match" criterion.
+And I've shown where the idea of a modreq `hidden` would help binary-compatibility.

 ![comparison](feature - arbitrary async returns - comparison table.png)